carlosvega20/r-arbol/README.md

-skin:
+Skin:
-Visual elements as '+', '-', '...' are separated from the logic and can be edited in CSS styles.
+Visual elements as '+', '-', '...', etc are separated from the logic and can be edited in CSS styles.

 ##Get Started
 1. `npm start`